Upsyd/insurance_management/README.md

 ![Insurance Form](/description/insurance-form-part-1.png)

-With the above information you can also track the no of payements done by customer at which date and how much amount is paid by the customer.
+With the above information you can also track the no of payments done by customer at which date and how much amount is paid by the customer.

 ![Customer Payment Details](/description/insurance_payment_details.png)